Alfresco/docs-alfresco/content-services/latest/using/share/content/outside.md

 ## Repository

-The **Repository** displays all the Alfresco Content Services content that you have access to, including content of all sites that you're a member of.
+The **Repository** displays all the Content Services content that you have access to, including content of all sites that you're a member of.

 > **Note:** If the **Repository** isn't available on the toolbar, contact your system administrator.